samuraininja84/Thimble/README.md

 	- A FunctionData ScriptableObject.
 		- If you are missing a FunctionData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Functions -> New Function Data.
 - By default, there should be a Function Data ScriptableObject in the Resources/Data folder and a Dialogue Runner prefab with a Dialogue Runner Referencer component to use those as a reference.

+# Variable Set-Up Requirements:
+- Add a [SerializeField] Private / Public In-Memory Variable Storage to your Script.
+- Add a [SerializeField] Private / Public VariableData to your Script.
+	- If you need a new VariableData ScriptableObject, you can create one by right-clicking in the Project window and selecting Create -> Thimble -> Variables -> New Variable Data.

 --------------------------------